markolalovic/latent2likert/README.md

 - Create artificial data to validate theoretical findings, when employing statistical techniques such as Factor Analysis and Structural Equation Modeling.
-- Estimate means and standard deviations of latent variables to recreate existing rating-scale data.
+- Estimate means and standard deviations of latent variables and recreate existing rating-scale data.

 ## Installation